WoWs-Builder-Team/FilteredGameParams2Json/README.md

  - --path: GameParams.data file path
  - --filter: Filter the data.
 (Optional)
+ - --pts: Extracts the entities to `pts` directory.
+Omitting this argument will extract the entities to `live` directory instead.

 It will create **entities** folder which has all the entities separated by types (with their respective folders.)